-It can be worth still putting your property on the market.
+If you don’t want to fix the issues, it’s still worth listing your property on the market.
 Listing your home with a realtor can help you blast out your property to the largest pool of potential buyers in your area.
-Unfortunately, many buyers shopping on the MLS and Zillow are interested in turnkey homes.
-If your home has a serious black mold issue, you may have issues selling it quickly.
-Who are the top candidates of home buyers that will buy your moldy house?
+Just remember that if your home has a serious black mold issue, you may have issues selling the property quickly.

-Do you want to keep your property that’s suffering from a black mold outbreak?
-This is an option too!
-Whether it’s your primary residence or a rental property, there may be multiple reasons why you want to keep it.
-Mold remediation is almost always an option when trying to recover and save your property instead of selling it.
+Whether it’s your primary residence or a rental property, there may be multiple reasons why you want to keep the property (instead of selling) or fix the issues before selling.
+Mold remediation is almost always an option when trying to recover and save your property.

-Here are the initial steps you’ll want to take when starting the mold remediation process:
+Here are the initial steps you’ll need to take when starting the mold remediation process: